This Easy Mexican Quinoa Bowl Recipe is made with quinoa, corn, black beans, pico de gallo, avocado, and a delicious spicy mayonnaise.

 - Sesame oil

-See recipe card for Southwest Quinoa Power Bowl quantities.
+See recipe card for Easy Mexican Quinoa Bowl quantities.

 In a large saucepan on medium-high heat, add the oil and butter and wait for the butter melt and oil to shimmer.
 Toss in the corn and cook for 5-6 minutes, tossing frequently.
 The corn will pop like popcorn, that just means its working!
 Once the corn is golden brown, place on a plate to the side.